 800 University WaySpartanburg, SC 293031-864-503-5000

 Parents are an important part of a student’s college experience.
-The following information is designed to help orient you to the function of Alcohol and Drug Programs on the USC Upstate campus and to your student’s life as well as how you can help ensure their success.
+The following information is designed to help orient you to the function of Health Education on the USC Upstate campus and to your student’s life as well as how you can help ensure their success.

 How do I help prevent substance use from becoming a problem in my student’s life?